 - bell peppers

 You may be seeing a common theme.
 The best food to include in your diet is missing protein, dairy, and grains.
 These foods contain little antioxidant value, although they provide other nutrients that are important in a healthy diet.

-The key, therefore, is to focus on a colorful palate of fruit and vegetables, that is liberally seasoned with herbs and spices, and is accompanied by grains and protein.
+The key, therefore, is to focus on a colorful palate of fruit and vegetables, that is liberally seasoned with herbs and spice and is accompanied by grains and protein.

 To learn more about seasoning your recipes, check out my post on Mediterranean Spices and Herbs.

 Antioxidants are substances that help decrease or eliminate the effects of potentially harmful chemicals, such as free radicals.